 Dedicated to providing fellows with a quality learning experience, the faculty comprises three full-time doctors who specialize in infectious disease, having trained in hospitals around the country and in highly regarded programs.

-For more information on the Infectious Disease Fellowship Program affiliated with Seton Hall University, contact Saint Michael’s Regional Medical Center at (973) 877-2586.
+For more information on the Infectious Diseases Fellowship Program affiliated with Seton Hall University, contact Saint Michael’s Medical Center at the information provided below.

 111 Central Avenue, Newark, NJ 07102